CosmaVergari/os161-vm/README.md

 ## On-demand paging
 The memory is divided in pages (hence paging) and frames.
 Pages are indexed by a virtual address and each of them has a physical frame assigned.

-The on-demand paging technique creates this correspondence page by page and only when a page is needed by a process.
+The on-demand paging technique creates this correspondence page by page and when a page is needed by a process.
 This event is triggered by the TLB.

 # os161 process implementation